Freezing! Armies before 0AD at Avignon 2019

 The downside of concentrating the heavyweight units of the Assyrian army against a single nugget of enemy troops was that the 3 cavalry on the screening flank were never really going to be able to hold up a horde of almost a dozen maniacally screaming pants-free opponents.

-Suddenly enemy were appearing and waving their implements and weaponry at the rear of the Assyrian pedestrians even as they finally finished their job of carving apart the enemy centre. " Al Dente! "
+Suddenly enemy were appearing and waving their implements and weaponry at the rear of the Assyrian pedestrians even as they finally finished their job of carving apart the enemy centre. " Mon dieu! "

 The Galatian foot had in fact now gone full firework display mental on their flank, hyper-aware that they were tough enough to stand up to the handful of Assyrian cavalry even fighting piecemeal.